New Products on the French Mortgage Market. "Interest Only Mortgages - Credit Infiné"

 Where the product offered has no element of capital repayment the French bank is likely to require the borrower to take out a life assurance based investment contract known as an "ASSURANCE VIE".
 (The UK equivalent would be an offshore investment bond), with the aim of this paying off the mortgage at the end of the term.

-A typical Investment Bond marketed in the UK is regulated by the FSA, (Financial Services Authority), giving the investor protection, within the UK, against financial loss arising from unsuitable advice surrounding the investment.
+A typical Investment Bond marketed in the UK is regulated by the FCA, (Financial Conduct Authority), giving the investor protection, within the UK, against financial loss arising from unsuitable advice surrounding the investment.
 The French Assurance-Vie IS NOT so regulated.
-Therefore you, the investor, have no future recourse for complaint to and recompense via the FSA and the Financial Ombudsman in the event that you believe you were misadvised by the French bank (or Broker).
+Therefore you, the investor, have no future recourse for complaint to and recompense via the FCA and the Financial Ombudsman in the event that you believe you were misadvised by the French bank (or Broker).
 Rather, any complaint would need to be directed to the French regulatory authority.
-If you are UK tax resident, under the EC 3rd Life Assurance Directive, it is even possible that the bank or broker giving the investment advice is in breach of rules in proposing such an investment, unless he or the company he represents has notified the FSA of their intention to market the product to UK consumers .
-If the adviser is unable to provide copies of the policy conditions and explanatory "Key Facts" literature in English, it is almost certain that such notification has not taken place and the advice is being given either illegally or at best outside the scope of FSA protection.
+If you are UK tax resident, under the EC 3rd Life Assurance Directive, it is even possible that the bank or broker giving the investment advice is in breach of rules in proposing such an investment, unless he or the company he represents has notified the FCA of their intention to market the product to UK consumers .
+If the adviser is unable to provide copies of the policy conditions and explanatory "Key Facts" literature in English, it is almost certain that such notification has not taken place and the advice is being given either illegally or at best outside the scope of FCA protection.

 The Assurance Vie is usually marketed and described to you as part of a tax efficient investment linked means of repaying the mortgage at the end of the mortgage term.
 This is to an extent true ONLY if you are intending to be FRENCH TAX RESIDENT by the time you cash in the bond.
 Nonetheless, even as a French resident tax is payable on profits at a rate which varies according to the period the investment has been held and the extent of the profits.
 Assuming an investment term of more than 8 years, profits generated will currently be taxed at: 13.5% for the first 4.600€ (for an individual investor), or 9.200€ (for joint investors) and 21% on the excess.
 If, however you, the investor, remain UK TAX RESIDENT, the profits or gains will be TAXABLE IN THE UK, (as opposed to France), at your marginal rate of UK Income Tax under a process known as top slicing.
 If, at the time of encashment you are already a higher rate taxpayer, your charge to tax on all profits will be between 40-60% depending on your level of other income at the time.
 Overall, the tax treatment is less favourable than that metered out to Endowment policies which are now no longer finding favour in the UK as a means of repaying the mortgage!